4 Fundamental techniques to Master Volleyball Setting

 1) Set the ball “from your forehead”

-When you are taking the ball in the correct form, your hands will be making contact with the ball “from your forehead”, or your hands will be overhead your forehead.
-If I brought my hands down as I’m in correct setting position, my hands would land on my forehead.
+When you are taking the ball in the correct form, your hands will be making contact with the ball “from your forehead”, or your hands will be hovering just over your forehead.
+If I brought my hands fully down as I’m in correct setting position, the back of my hands would land on my forehead.

 To give you a visual example:

-(Make sure you’re standing for this) and lift your arms above your head like you are about to set.
-Then see where your hands are naturally placed when you look up at the “ball” (or where your hands are currently).
-If your hands are in the correct positioning when you look up, then your hands will be above your forehead (with good spacing of course).
+(Make sure you’re standing for this) Lift your arms above your head like you are about to set.
+Then see where your hands are naturally placed when you look up at the “ball” (where your hands are currently hovering around/above).
+If your hands are in the correct positioning when you look up, then your hands will be hovering just above your forehead.

 To make this even more clear, you can use a volleyball to practice this positioning (standing):

 Toss a ball up, and intend to set it.
 Place your hands in correct positioning (above your forehead with spacing), and when the ball is contacted with your hands… FREEZE.
-Now you can check if your contact with the ball was “from your forehead” (the ball would be somewhat close to your eyes if so!).
+Now you can check if your contact with the ball was “from your forehead”.

-Incorrect positioning often looks like taking the ball “from your chest” which can result in a carry, or double call from the referees (resulting in a loss of point).
-This shows why correct positioning is important because it feels awful when you lose points for your team due to your ball handing mistakes. (if you’re a beginner, be easy on yourself as you learn!).
-Incorrect positioning can also look like taking the ball too far behind your head.
+Incorrect positioning often looks like taking the ball “from your chest” which can result in a carry, or double call from the referees in matches (resulting in a loss of point).
+This shows why correct positioning is important because it feels awful when you lose points for your team due to your ball handing mistakes (if you’re a beginner, be easy on yourself as you learn!).
+Incorrect positioning can also look like taking the ball too far behind your head, making the ball be pushed way behind you/make your back arch too much pushing it behind you.

 2) Wrists + hand shape